Skip to content

 Should I buy bagged or bulk mulch?

 Bulk is cheaper for large areas (500+ sq ft).
 Bags are convenient for small beds and easier to transport.
+This calculator compares both options so you can see the price difference.

 How often should I replace mulch?